laravel/docs/eloquent-mutators.md

     $user->save();

+> **Note**
-> {tip} If you plan to serialize your Eloquent models containing value objects to JSON or arrays, you should implement the `Illuminate\Contracts\Support\Arrayable` and `JsonSerializable` interfaces on the value object.
+> If you plan to serialize your Eloquent models containing value objects to JSON or arrays, you should implement the `Illuminate\Contracts\Support\Arrayable` and `JsonSerializable` interfaces on the value object.

 <a name="array-json-serialization"></a>
 ### Array / JSON Serialization